 Full details for each project, application deadlines and how to apply are on the Midlands Graduate School website.

-Studentships include paid home/EU tuition fees and an annual tax-free stipend of £15,285 (2020/21).
+Studentships include home tuition fees and an annual tax-free stipend at UKRI rates.
 Find out more about the UKRI doctoral stipend.

 Entry requirements will depend on award length.

 - For 1+3 awards, you should have a 2:1 degree or higher in a relevant discipline

 - For +3 awards, you will need to show masters-level qualification in core research methods